EricWay1024/Homological-Algebra-Notes/ha/7-balance.typ

 #remark[
   There are a few technicalities to be addressed here.
 They are not conceptually difficult but can be bewildering when first encountered.

-  Notice that in our original definition of a double complex, we would draw the arrows pointing downwards and to the left, which we refer to as an *canonically ordering*.
+  Notice that in our original definition of a double complex, we would draw the arrows pointing downwards and to the left, which we refer to as a *canonical ordering*.
 However, when we draw the diagram for a Hom double complex, the arrows point upwards and to the right.
 //   // https://t.yw.je/#N4Igdg9gJgpgziAXAbVABwnAlgFyxMJZABgBoBmAXVJADcBDAGwFcYkQALCAWwAIAKAAoB9MrwCSAPWIBKEAF9S6TLnyEUZAEzU6TVuy58ho0hMma5i5djwEiZAIw6GLNok48BIsVIsKlIBg2akQOpE40Lvruhl7CYWZ+VoEqturIYdqRem4eRiIJUg6WAUGqdihhVNmuBp7GhdIl1uXpmhTOOXX5wu1msv4taUTtWbq1MfUifUXNKcEVyO0R49F5cTPmc2XDGqTEnRMgAHSng-OtofuHa6fH5zshKO0HNbdnyY+L5OE3uXcPVJPZA-MZRf4fUpA74dN4Q+7yHQwKAAc3gRFAADMAE48JBkEA4CBIACsyRxeMQJJoRKQADZybjuPiacTEA5GZTqYS2QAWTnMxB01lIADsAqQYR5SE0EsQ7WliHIcp+ioAHHLeSKlXLRdqNQEKYKpbTEPzDUykFrFeKLZSFaaAJwq7UOYhytWujl2wWexUOWU+sWu5VBoWu-mUeRAA
 // #align(center, commutative-diagram(
 //   node-padding: (50pt, 50pt),